SonnyMax/sonnymax/README.md

 ## Hello, I'm new to coding.

-I can code in JavaScript and Python.
+I can code in HTML, JavaScript and Python.